 The mechanism is straightforward.
 When a hard money lender advances funds based on ARV, they calculate: if this project fails and I must foreclose, can I recover my principal from selling the property?
 A property with strong, conservative ARV supported by robust comparable sales data provides lenders confidence in recovery even if the borrower defaults.
 An inflated ARV creates uncertainty regardless of how good the borrower’s credit looks.

-The logic centers on execution risk.
 Hard money lenders understand that project failures often result from poor renovation management, cost overruns, and schedule delays rather than unfavorable market conditions.
 An experienced contractor with documented history of completing similar projects, maintaining licenses and insurance, and staying within budgets provides lenders confidence that the project will execute properly regardless of your inexperience.

 Multiple lenders note that documentation of contractor credentials like licenses, insurance certificates, references, and photos of completed projects significantly strengthens applications.
 If your contractor is licensed and bonded, this substantially improves your chances.
 Similarly, having a real estate agent with local market knowledge or a mentor investor as part of the deal team can substitute for your personal experience.